Focused Ultrasound

 Yes, patients must be awake when undergoing focused ultrasound.
 They need to be conscious to perform small tasks during treatment, which may include touching their nose or drawing spirals.
 This is so the physician can check the improvement of their symptoms and watch for any potential side effects then make adjustments as needed.

 While most patients do not have side effects, some may.
 One of the most common side effects is difficulty balancing.
-Others may feel numbness in the hand, tongue or lips.
+Others may feel numbness in their hands, tongue or lips.
 Rarely, patients may have changes in their sense of taste or their speech.

 The procedure generally improves symptoms by 70% to 80%, and the majority of patients report improvements lasting three years after treatment.
 More long-term data is not currently available.